Joseph Wright of Derby: Career and works

 Wright is seen at his best in his candlelit subjects of which the Three Persons Viewing the Gladiator by Candlelight (1765), his A Philosopher Lecturing on the Orrery (1766), in the Derby Museum and Art Gallery, and An Experiment on a Bird in the Air Pump (1768), in the National Gallery are excellent examples.
-His Old Man and Death (1774) is also a striking and individual production.
+In many of these works, including these three, the actual source of the light is hidden.

-He painted Dovedale by Moonlight, capturing the rural landscape of a narrow valley called Dovedale, 14 miles northwest of Wright's home town of Derby, at night with a full moon.
+A memorable image from his tour of the Lake District is Rydal Waterfall of 1795.
+His landscape paintings often include night scenes, considered difficult by many painters.
+He painted Dovedale by Moonlight, capturing the rural landscape of Dovedale, a narrow valley 14 miles northwest of Wright's home town of Derby, at night with a full moon.
 The painting hangs in the Allen Memorial Art Museum at Oberlin College.
 Its companion piece, Dovedale by Sunlight (c.
 1784–1785) captures the colours of day.

-In another painting, Moonlight Landscape, in the John and Mable Ringling Museum of Art, Sarasota, Florida, equally dramatic, the Moon is obscured by an arched bridge over water, but illuminates the scene, making the water sparkle in contrast to the dusky landscape.
-Another memorable image from his tour of the Lake District is Rydal Waterfall of 1795.
+Moonlight Landscape, held in the John and Mable Ringling Museum of Art in Sarasota, Florida, is another of his nighttime landscape paintings.
+The painting is very dramatic, an apparently full moon is obscured by an arched bridge over water, but illuminates the scene, making the water sparkle in contrast to the dusky landscape.

-Cave at Evening (above) is painted with the same dramatic chiaroscuro for which Wright is noted.
+Cave at Evening is painted with the same dramatic chiaroscuro for which Wright is noted.
 The painting was executed during 1774, while he was staying in Italy.
 There are similarities to the Museum of Fine Arts, Boston's holding, Grotto by the Seaside in the Kingdom of Naples with Banditti, Sunset (1778).